foundry-vtt-community/wiki.js/development/api/DataModel.md

 ---
 ## Specific Use Cases

+There's lots of great benefits of working with data models

+### Type specific logic

+Historically, developers either used proxies and/or typeguards to implement type-specific logic; maybe both `weapon` and `consumable` should work with `item.use()`, but the specifics differ by type.
+Data models allow you to leverage conventional polymorphism; a built-in and great example of this is `TypeDataModel#prepareBaseData` and `TypeDataModel#prepareDerivedData`.
+The general flow of data preparation is covered in [From Load to Render](/en/development/guides/from-load-to-render#clientdocument).

+Returning to our earlier example of Heroes, Villains, and Pawns, we might have some generic logic in `Actor#prepareData`, but need to do specific calculations with a Hero's goodness score or a Villain's wickedness score.
+We can funnel those calculations to `HeroData#prepareDerivedData` and `VillainData#prepareDerivedData`, not worrying about checking `this.type === "hero"` and the like.

+With the `weapon` and `consumable` example, we could have `MyItem#use` run `if (this.system.use instanceof Function) this.system.use()`; if it's an instance of a function, it will run, otherwise we could throw an error in console or perform some default method.

+A key reason to use this pattern over typeguards and proxies is it allows module developers to leverage module sub-types; you won't know all the possible `type` values and their corresponding `system` setup, but you can check if the `system` object supports the operation you're trying to do.

+### Data Models for Settings

 [Settings](/en/development/api/settings) can take a data model as an argument when registered, allowing  you to have a strongly typed data.